2026 Fauna Rescue SA Workshops

 Saturday 4th July – Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm

 This workshop teaches the skills for new Rescuers to catch, handle and transport injured or sick wild animals in the safest manner for both the Rescuer and for the animal.
-It concentrates on the scenarios that Fauna Rescue most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.
+It concentrates on the scenarios that Fauna Rescue SA most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.

 To build confidence and deepen knowledge, individual species-specific courses are recommended as a next step in training.